 |Congo (People's Rep.)||Kampuchea (Cambodia)|

 After the disintegration of the Soviet Union in the early 1990s, the “three worlds” terminology took on new meanings.
-Today, “First World” countries are now considered to be developed countries.
-“Second World” countries is the term used to describe former communist countries that aren’t quite in poverty but aren’t prosperous either.
+Today, “First World” countries are those considered to be developed countries.
+“Second World” countries are former communist countries that are neither prosperous nor poverty-stricken.
 “Third World” countries and even Fourth World countries are considered to be the developing and least developed countries of the world.
 Therefore, a term that was originally used to describe political ideologies is now used to define economic states.

 The Human Development Index (HDI) is one of the world's most accurate and respected measures of economic development.
 The HDI tracks dozens of indicators such as life expectancy, education, and per capita income, then aggregates them all into a single value between 0 (lowest) and 1 (highest).
 Each country is then categorized into one of four levels of human development based upon their HDI score: